julintcs/student-dashboard/README.md

 Start MongoDB server with the `mongod` command and after it starts, run

-`yarn start` from the root directory to run the server for production purposes.
+`yarn start` from the root directory to run the server for development purposes.

 Go to `http://localhost:3030/` to view the site.